eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the podman-kube runtime connector is called to create workload, before applying the manifest, the podman-kube runtime connector shall store the runtime configuration in a volume:

-* the name of the volume shall be the workload execution instance name appended by ".config"
 * the data is stored base64 encoded in the label `data` of the volume
+* the name of the volume shall be the workload execution instance name suffixed with ".config"

 Rationale:
 The data stored in this volume is needed, if the agent is restarted to find existing workloads.